nuletizia/prediction-survival-heart-failure/README.md

 "Machine learning can predict survival of patients with heart failure from serum creatinine and ejection fraction alone" https://bmcmedinformdecismak.biomedcentral.com/articles/10.1186/s12911-020-1023-5

+The work was done as a simple student project for the course of "Data Mining" at the University of Klagenfurt.

 The repository is divided into two components:
 1. Prediction survival using different binary classifiers on the entire or reduced dataset
 2. Feature ranking using some of the methods described in the original paper